For more information about any solid waste, recycling, or composting facility or program in Del Norte County, call 465-1100.

 Note that all these facilities are closed on these holidays:

-New Year’s Day, Easter, July 4th, Labor Day, Memorial Day, Thanksgiving & Christmas.
+New Year’s Day (January 1), Easter (March 27), July 4th, Labor Day (September 5th), Memorial Day (May 30), Thanksgiving (November 24) & Christmas (December 25).
 Also, if any of these holidays fall on a weekday, collections will be delayed by one day during that week.

 1. The Del Norte County Transfer Station